n7tae/mrefd/README.md

 ## A few words about valid callsign secondary suffixes

-There are two callsign seconday suffixes allowed by *mrefd*.
+There are two callsign secondary suffixes allowed by *mrefd*.
 Either must follow the client station's callsign immediately (without any space between the callsign and the secondary suffix).
 The first, usually used to differentiate multiple stations, begins with a dash, "-", followed by a single alphanumeric character.
 The second, usually used to indicate a temporary change in locations begins with a stroke, "/", and followed by up to three alphanumeric characters.
-Keep in mind that M17 callsigns are limited to nine characters and on some client software, the ninth charater is reserved for a module.
+Keep in mind that M17 callsigns are limited to nine characters and on some client software, the ninth character is reserved for a module.
 Because of the space limitation and the fact that the majority of hams have six character callsigns, *mrefd* will reject connections from callsigns using *both* the dash and stroke secondary suffixes.

 ## Usage

 The packages which are described in this document are designed to install server software which is used for the digital voice network infrastructure.
-It requires a 24/7 internet connection which can support 20 voice streams or more to connect repeaters and hot-spots and other digitial voice clients!
+It requires a 24/7 internet connection which can support 20 voice streams or more to connect repeaters and hot-spots and other digital voice clients!

 - The server can build a reflector that support IPv4, IPv6 or both (dual stack).
 - The public IP addresses should have a DNS record which must be published in the common host files.